IN THIS MODULE, TRUSTEES WILL EXPLORE:

 - For those working on a tight budget, social media are generally free.
 Your only investment is time.

-(*Be mindful of school board policies on student privacy and consent for release of photos.)
+(*Be mindful of school board policies on student privacy and consent for release of photos and videos.)

-Social media may provide many opportunities, but they also come with risks.
-It’s important not to be deterred because risks can be mitigated with some proper planning and discipline.
+Social media may provide many opportunities, but it also comes with risks.
+It’s important not to be deterred because risks can be mitigated with planning and discipline.
 Some good advice for new social media users includes:

 - Beware of trolls – There are social media users out there who are merely seeking to sow discord.
 Learn to recognize a troll when you see one, and don’t respond.
 “Walk” away.

 - Journalists are watching – It might sometimes seem like you’re sending a message into the void, but reporters and bloggers are always watching for stories, both online and offline.
-Saying something inflammatory on Facebook, Twitter and other platforms is no different than posting it on your website or sending it out in a ward newsletter.
+Saying something inflammatory on social media platforms is no different than posting it on your website or sending it out in a ward newsletter.
 Don’t post anything you wouldn’t say loudly in a crowded room.

 - Be informative, but do not impose your views on others.
 Welcome a range of viewpoints, and try to seek common ground.
 Social media must be democratic to be constructive.